Last updated: 02/20/2019

 Individual & Group Therapy Supports

-More oftentimes than not, past issues and/or traumas predispose a person to developing an alcohol or drug addiction.
+More oftentimes than not, past issues and/or traumas predispose a person to develop an alcohol or drug addiction.
 In effect, underlying issues become the driving force behind a person’s tendency towards compulsive drug use.

 While recovering addicts may first encounter individual and group therapy when going through detox treatment, ongoing individual and group therapy may well be needed throughout much of the addiction recovery process.